Alphonzo Rawls is an innovative skater, shoe designer and graphic artist who turned pro in the early 90’s.

 It has everything from small to big transitions, rails, ledges, wedges, and kickers…

-My favorite of course is the little 3 foot quarter pipe in front where I spend many hours trying to think up new tricks.
+My favourite of course is the little 3 foot quarter pipe in front where I spend many hours trying to think up new tricks.

 What’s your favourite part you’ve ever filmed?

-My favorite part I’ve filmed so far was a little edit I put together a few years ago called “Fucking Alfsome”.
+My favourite part I’ve filmed so far was a little edit I put together a few years ago called “Fucking Alfsome”.

 It is some of the funnest time I’ve had on a skateboard.

 The absence of pressure and expectations allowed me to enjoy the process much more than projects of the past.

 How did you get your start in shoe design?

 I was approached by an upstart footwear brand called Kastel in 1996 who wanted to give me a signature shoe.